antbat/ts-server-seed/README.md

 - logger is winston with custom ElasticSearch transport (for error and default indexes)
 - editor config
 - gitignore
-- ptocfile for heroku deploy
+- procfile for heroku deploy
+- ready for test and coverage analyzing (for intellij idea)